 The Faroe-Shetland Basin is highly prospective with proven discoveries ranging from fractured basement to Eocene fans.
 The primary targets are Paleocene in age and include both sub- and intra-volcanic reservoirs.
 Late Cretaceous and Paleocene sediments deposited on the western margin of the rift are superbly exposed in the Kangerlussuaq region of southern East Greenland, which lay adjacent to the Faroe-Shetland Basin prior to the onset of seafloor spreading.
-This region therefore provides sedimentological, stratigraphic and structural controls for the evolution of adjacent basinal areas as well as providing a potential sediment source into these basins.
+This region therefore provides sedimentological, stratigraphic and structural controls for the evolution of adjacent basinal areas; it also offers a potential sediment source into these basins.
 A major consideration when exploring in this region is the impact of volcanism on the hydrocarbon system, from the disruption of sediment pathways to the effect on reservoir quality.
 The Greenland-Norway Project and the Flood Basalt Impact on Hydrocarbon Systems Project both provide important contributions to exploration models in this challenging region.

 Map of Region

-Five field seasons have been undertaken in southern East Greenland, in 1998-2001 and 2004.
+Five field seasons have been undertaken in southern East Greenland, from 1998 to 2001 and in 2004.
 Work has focused on providing a stratigraphic framework for the succession, to investigate provenance characteristics of the sediments through heavy mineral work and provide a robust biostratigraphic framework for the succession through integrated macro- and micro-palaeontological studies.